Searchbreed

 See Spot & Tango

-What a Shiba Inu actually costs year one
+What to budget for a Shiba Inu in year one.

 Food (year one)